segmentio/kubectl-curl/README.md

 ## Motivation

 Sending http requests to kubernetes pods is unnecessarily complicated, this plugin makes it easy.

+The plugin creates a port forwarding from the local network to the kubernetes pod that was selected to receive the request, then instantiate a curl command by rewriting the URL to connect to the forwarded local port, and passing all curl options that were given on the command line.

 ## Installation